wp-plugins/simple-share-buttons-adder/readme.txt

 4. This is an example of a set of Share Buttons you can add using Simple Share Buttons Adder.
 5. This is an example of a set of Share Buttons you can add using Simple Share Buttons Adder.
 6. This is an example of a set of Share Buttons you can add using Simple Share Buttons Adder.
+7. This is an example of a set of Share Buttons you can add using Simple Share Buttons Adder.
+8. This is an example of a set of Share Buttons you can add using Simple Share Buttons Adder.
+9. This is an example of a set of Share Buttons you can add using Simple Share Buttons Adder.

 == Changelog ==

+= 1.2 =
+* 3 New button sets added!
+* Tooltips added to the admin menu.
+* Borders removed by default to prevent inheriting them from themes.

 = 1.1 =
 * New buttons added - Pinterest, LinkedIn and Stumble Upon.